kishan1735/Blogger/README.md

 - Stripe

 ## Getting Started
+NOTE in development typescript takes time to compile so a lag will be experienced when u run for the first time unlike in production mode
 ### For Windows users- it is important to have WSL installed

 Run Redis on WSL using - redis-server redis.conf ( Make sure no redis servers are running in the background )